microsoft/SEAL/README.md

 The [BGV scheme](https://eprint.iacr.org/2011/277) is now available in Microsoft SEAL.
 Implementation details are described in [this paper](https://eprint.iacr.org/2020/1481.pdf).
 We truly appreciate [Alibaba Gemini Lab](https://alibaba-gemini-lab.github.io/) for making massive efforts to develop the BGV scheme and integrate it in Microsoft SEAL.
-And we would like to thank Privacy Technologies Research, Intel Labs, for continous testing and reporting issues.
+And we would like to thank Privacy Technologies Research, Intel Labs, for continuous testing and reporting issues.

 Starting from version 3.7.2, Microsoft SEAL will push new changes to the `main`, `master`, and `contrib` branches without creating a new version.
 We adopt this approach to merge community contribution and resolve issues in a timely manner.